-Thank you for your enquiry, please find enclosed our job pack which provides you with all the information you need to apply for this post.
-In accordance with our Equality Policy, please note we do not accept CVs and only application forms will be considered.
+Thank you for your enquiry, please find enclosed our job pack which provides you with all the information you need in relation to applying for this post.
+In accordance with our Equality Policy, please note only application forms will be considered, therefore, no CV's please.

-If you are interested in this vacancy, please go to our jobs website which is http://workforall.salvationarmy.org.uk/current-vacancies and click on the apply online tab.
+If you are interested in this vacancy, and you would like to apply for this post online, please go back to our jobs website which is http://workforall.salvationarmy.org.uk/current-vacancies and click on the apply online tab.